glotzerlab/hoomd-rs/doc/src/mc-tutorial/tetronimoes.md

 the [Custom Random Walk] tutorial.
 Combine those with tetronimo-shaped bodies, and you get something very interesting.

-* Objective: Show how to add multiple sites to a body.
+* Objective: Explain how to execute simulations with multi-site bodies.
 * File: `hoomd-rs/examples/mc-tutorial/tetronimoes.rs`
 * Run (interactively):
   ```shell